IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Next, launch the "pgAdmin III" application from the same folder.
 Under "Servers" double click "PostgreSQL 9.4 (localhost)".
 When you are prompted for a password, leave it blank and click "OK".
 If you have successfully edited "pg_hba.conf", you can get in without a password.

-On Linux, you should just install PostgreSQL from your package manager without worring about the version as long as it's 9.x.
+On Linux, you should just install PostgreSQL from your package manager without worrying about the version as long as it's 9.x.
 Find ``pg_hba.conf`` and set the authentication method to "trust" and restart PostgreSQL.

 Install Solr
 ~~~~~~~~~~~~